DanielPickens/Vue-Weather-App/README.md

 Just open up an issue and describe the problems you are experiencing.

-- [][https://github.com/DanielPickens/Vue-Weather-App/issues] - Describe the bug you are having here
+- Add a issue - Describe the bug you are having here